Read this if you’re having a few drinks this weekend…

 Wine (Andalusian aged wine to be exact) had a greater effect than gin thought to be thanks to the beneficial plant chemicals in wine called polyphenols (more on those in my last post).
 What’s more, wine (more so than the gin) slightly reduced blood pressure and ‘bad’ LDL cholesterol levels too.

-Full disclosure: that’s not to say the more the merrier!
+That’s not to say the more the merrier!
 Participants had around 3 units of wine or gin, which is in line with the government guidelines (max 14units per week).
 This was also a pretty small study with only 39 men aged 55-80 yrs (no females!) and they didn’t take into account the effects of long-term alcohol consumption, nor other markers such as cancer risk.

-Bottom line: Drinking alcohol in moderation CAN be part of a healthy lifestyle.
+Drinking alcohol in moderation CAN be part of a healthy lifestyle.
 But it really is about the amount (and likely the type too)… overdoing will absolutely have the opposite effect on your heart health and your mind.
 For some, abstinence is bliss and remember loading up on plenty of polyphenol-filled plants and fatty fish is the best-studied recipe for a healthy heart.

 For those who have a sensitive gut, alcohol can certainly make things worse by affecting how your gut muscles move – topic for another post!